Atlanta Falcons: Logo and uniforms

 In the 1980s, the Falcons wore their white uniforms at home most of the time because of the heat.
 When the Falcons started playing in a dome, the team switched to their dark uniforms for home games but have worn their white uniforms at home a few times since switching to the dome.
 It was announced at the 2009 state of the franchise meeting that the Falcons would wear 1966 throwback uniforms for a couple games during the 2009 season.
 The Atlanta Falcons wore 1966 throwback jerseys for two home games in 2009 – against the Carolina Panthers on September 20 and against the Tampa Bay Buccaneers on November 29.
 The Falcons won both of those games.
 They donned the throwbacks again for 2 games in 2010, against Baltimore and San Francisco, winning both of those games as well.
 The throwbacks were used twice in 2011 and 2012; both times were against the Panthers and Saints.
 However, the throwbacks were retired following a 2013 NFL rule requiring only one helmet shell per team.

 The Falcons unveiled an all-red Color Rush uniform on September 13, 2016; however, due to the fact that the Falcons and the Tampa Bay Buccaneers had similar all-red Color Rush uniforms, the Falcons were unable to wear their Color Rush uniform until the 2017 season.

 Also in 2016, the Falcons unveiled a mixed throwback uniform set.
 The uniform tops, pants and socks closely resembled their 1960s kits.
 From 2016 to 2021, due to the NFL's one-shell rule, the Falcons wore the black helmets with the original logo decal similar to the design they wore in the 1990s.
 However, starting in 2022, with the NFL now reinstating the use of alternate helmets, the Falcons brought back the original red helmets to pair with their throwback uniforms.

 It was revealed in January 2020 that the Falcons will change uniforms for the 2020 NFL season.
 The ensuing design featured the return to black as the primary home uniform color for the first time since 2003.
 Both the primary home and road uniforms featured the "ATL" abbreviation in red above either white or black numbers with red drop shadows.
 The white and black tops are usually paired with either white or black pants.
 The alternate uniform featured a red/black gradient design and also featured the "ATL" abbreviation in white above white numbers with black drop shadows.
 Black pants are only used with this uniform.
 All three uniforms feature red side stripes.
 The current throwback uniform was also retained.
 In addition, the Falcons switched to matte helmets with the enlarged falcon logo and gray facemasks.
+The red/black gradient alternates only lasted three seasons before it was removed from the uniform rotation in 2023.